Ceasar/Encyclopedia/src/literature/piantadosi_tily_gibson_2012.rst

     meanings can be used in more situations.

 .. [*]
+    This effect on phontactic surprise tends to level out, showing no differences between the highest surprisal words or slight increases.
+These effects may result from poorer estimation in the highest `phonotactic surprisal`_ words, which have the lowest frequency phonotactic trigrams.

+.. [*]
+    We chose to look at part of speech categories separately to ensure the finding are not driven by a single part of speech category and also to check that these effects go beyond effects of homophony.

+.. [*]
-    The syllables with lowest phonotactic surprisal do appear in the most word;
+    The syllables with lowest `phonotactic surprisal`_ do appear in the most word; however, very high `phonotactic surprisal`_ syllables also tend to appear in many words.

-    however, very high phonotactic surprisal syllables also tend to appear in many words.
-We believe this trend is an artifact of our phonotactic surprisal model, which has increased estimation error for the high phonotactic surprisal.
+    We believe this trend is an artifact of our `phonotactic surprisal`_ model, which has increased estimation error for the high `phonotactic surprisal`_.
     This interpretation is supported by the absence of a quadratic trend using a two-phone model.

-Alternatively, it may be the case that other articulatory effects are present at the syllable level and that this trend results from other kinds of articulatory constraints.
+    Alternatively, it may be the case that other articulatory effects are present at the syllable level and that this trend results from other kinds of articulatory constraints (which exert a stronger influence).

 .. [*]
     We note, however, that the languages tested are historically-related,